-So for the Huawei P50 range we want the company to push the refresh rate up to at least 120Hz, and we want to see that offered across the range.
-If it can manage an even higher refresh rate then all the better.
+So, for the Huawei P50 range, we want the company to push the refresh rate up to at least 120Hz, and we want to see that offered across the lineup.
+If it can manage an even higher refresh rate, then all the better.

 3. A sharper screen

 The Huawei P40 has just a FHD+ 1080 x 2340 screen, and while the Huawei P40 Pro and Pro Plus better it with 1200 x 2640 screens, that’s still not hitting the QHD+ level found on phones like the 1440 x 3200 Samsung Galaxy S20.

 Given that these are high-end and in some case top-end handsets, we’d expect a competitive resolution, so we’d like to see that improved for the Huawei P50 range.